NessieCanCode/ood_quota_widget/README.md

 ## Configuration

 - `JSON_FILE_PATH`: Defaults to `../../../public/dquota.json`.
-Point this to where your quota exporter writes the JSON snapshot.
+Point this to where your quota exporter writes the JSON snapshot. a script is provided that can be triggered by a cronjob.
 - `CURRENT_USER`: Derived from `current_user` if available; falls back to `OodSupport::User.new.name`.
 Adjust if your environment exposes the user differently.

 ## Troubleshooting